dvernooy/dvernooy.github.io/_embedded/02-obdii.md

     Declare PtrSafe Sub AppSleep Lib "kernel32" Alias "Sleep" (ByVal dwMilliseconds As Long)
     ```

-2. I forced Commread to **only** return the number of bytes `lngSize` that were called so I could just read one byte at a time ... this worked really well
+2. I forced Commread to **only** return the number of bytes `lngSize` that were called so I could just read one byte at a time.
+This worked really well for the read rates I was using.

     ```vb
     '-------------------------------------------------------------------------------